Their Last Season

 My sister was.

-Sumayya tightened her hold — as if saying, I am here.
+Sumaiya tightened her hold, as if saying, I am here.
 I am with you.

 See, I have made your favourite paratha.

-Ayla knew her baby brother was hiding in some corner of the house to avoid eating.
+Ayla knew her baby brother was hiding in some corner of the hall to avoid eating.

 Hamza and his eating habits.